-Most exams in our Fort Worth office begin with some type of oral health exam, intended to diagnose, treat and care for your dental health.
-Below are the exams that are performed in our dental office and when we would typically do them.
+Most exams in our Fort Worth dentist office begin with some type of oral health exam, intended to diagnose, treat and care for your dental health.
+Below are the exam types that are performed in our dental office, and when we would typically perform them.

-This type of exam is usually a screening process where a patient might be seeking a second opinion or desires to gather information regarding a particular procedure.
-The majority of the time, it serves as an introductory time for the patient to get to know the dental provider.
-Because radiographs are not usually taken on this appointment, there is usually not a charge for this type of exam.
+This type of exam is usually a screening process where a patient might be seeking a second opinion, or desire to gather information regarding a particular procedure.
+The majority of the time, this serves as an introductory appointment for the patient to get to know the dental provider.
+Because radiographs are not usually taken on this appointment, there is usually no a charge for this type of exam.

 LIMITED OR EMERGENCY EXAMS:

 The purpose of this exam is to provide opportunities for patients to be seen if something unexpected occurs or if they are in dental pain.
-Most of the time patients are scheduled the same day or at the most, 24 hours from the time of calling.
-Usually a radiograph and intraoral pictures are taken so that we can obtain a dental diagnosis and can educate the patient of treatment options.
-Depending on the allotted time, the dental procedure may be started the same day.
+Most of the time patients are scheduled the same day—or, at the most, 24 hours from the time of calling.
+Usually radiograph and intraoral pictures are taken so that we can obtain a dental diagnosis, and can educate the patient on the treatment options.
+Depending on the allotted time and the severity of the issue, the dental procedure may be started the same day.

-This exam is done with every patient of record.
-The purpose is to allow us an opportunity to perform as thorough exam and develop a treatment plan to help establish optimal oral health for all our patients.
+This exam is done with every patient of record in a pre-determined interval.
+The purpose is to allow us an opportunity to perform as thorough an exam as possible, and to develop a treatment plan to help establish optimal oral health for all our patients.
 If not already preformed at another appointment, a full set of radiographs are taken so that we can evaluate all the teeth and the surrounding structures.
-We go through a thorough exam of each individual tooth along with the supporting gum tissues in order to develop a diagnosis and recommend treatment, if needed.
-If any work is needed a treatment plan is developed, an estimate of cost along with the potential insurance benefits are discussed, and appointments are set up depending on priority.
+We go through a thorough exam of each individual tooth along with the supporting gum tissues to develop any relevant diagnosis and recommend treatment, if needed.
+If any work is necessary, a treatment plan is developed along with an estimate of cost and the potential insurance benefits.
+Appointments are set up depending on priority.

-This type of exam is routinely done every 6 months on a patients’ hygiene appointment.
-If there are any teeth that are being monitored or treated, a set of X rays are taken.
+This type of exam is routinely done every 6 months during a patients’ hygiene appointment.
+If there are any teeth that are being monitored or treated, a set of X rays might be taken.

-Another service we offer that is important is oral cancer screening.
+Another important service we offer is oral cancer screening.